 The summer break is in full swing and kids are going to and from activities to prevent boredom.
 Summer camps and sports leagues are popular choices to not only keep them entertained, but physically active at the same time.

-Tips to keep kids injury-free are:
+Some tips to keep kids injury-free this summer include:

 Recognize injuries and get help early - Make sure your child understands he or she should talk with you or someone they trust at camp and seek help if experiencing pain or something that “just doesn’t feel right.”